yashbhesaniya/fractional-differentiation-time-series/README.md

 ## Jupyter notebooks (.ipynb)
 While Jupyter Notebooks (.ipynb) are useful for prototyping, data visualization, and writing usage examples, they are not appropriate for building code pipelines.
 Therefore, please ensure that you do not add .ipynb files to the \src folder.

-However, if you believe it's a good idea to share a use case to illustrate the usage of your implemented module, you can utilize the \notebooks folder.
+However, we encourage you to share a use case that demonstrates the usage of your implemented module using a Jupyter Notebook (.ipynb) file.
 Just make sure to name the file according to your module.

     └── notebooks
         ├── data_preparation.ipynb